ilonaand/nodejs2022Q4-service/README.md

 For more information, visit: https://code.visualstudio.com/docs/editor/debugging

+### Containerization, Docker

-    To deploy the application and the database to docker, run npm run docker:build
+    - To deploy the application and the database to docker, run npm run docker:build

-    Run npm run docker:stop to stop the containers
+    - Run npm run docker:stop to stop the containers

-    Run npm run docker:start to start the containers
+    - Run npm run docker:start to start the containers

-    Run npm run docker:test to run the e2e tests inside the docker
+    - Run npm run docker:test to run the e2e tests inside the docker

-    Run npm run docker:scan:app to scan the application for vulnerabilities
+    - Run npm run docker:scan:app to scan the application for vulnerabilities

-    Run npm run docker:scan:db to scan the database for vulnerabilities
+    - Run npm run docker:scan:db to scan the database for vulnerabilities

-    The application is running on port 4000
+    - The application is running on port 4000

-    The postgres database is running on port 5432
+    - The postgres database is running on port 5432

-    PGAdmin is running on port 5050
+    - PGAdmin is running on port 5050